 Like many staffing sales professionals, he doesn't have a strong value proposition to capture the attention of IT hiring managers.
 Scott and I worked together for a few weeks to come up with a compelling value proposition that would capture the attention of his ideal prospects, IT hiring managers.
 Here is what we came up with.

-Our customer, a large software manufacturer has been able to deliver an improved level of service while reducing their FTE headcount by 65%, and they have been able to redeploy their FTE’s to more strategic initiatives to help grow the business resulting in:
+Our customer, a large software manufacturer has been able to deliver an improved level of customer service while reducing their FTE headcount by 26%.
+8% of their FTE’s have been redeployed to more strategic initiatives resulting in:

 Notice how Scott's new and improved value proposition quantifies how his service made an impact for his customer?
 That is exactly what a value proposition is and does.
 A value proposition articulates how your service impacts your customers business.
 From the customer’s perspective, a value proposition answers the question of: How will my business change as a result of using your service?